AnekinRed/FOSS-TTRPG-Name-Pending-/SystemRules/The Basics.md

 No one Player or Character is more important to the game than the others.
 Everyone should be equally involved in the game and story telling process.
 It is extremely important that everyone clearly communicates and sets proper boundaries with what they're ok with happening at the table.
 Nothing should come at the expense of everyone having fun.*

+Now that you know the basics of FOSSTTRPG we can move on to Creating your Character in [Character Creation](SystemRules/PlayersHandbook/Character%20Creation.md).